phbits/WebsiteFailedLogins/README.md

 # Scheduling #

 There are two ways to launch WebsiteFailedLogins.
 The first is via Task Scheduler while the other technique is from a wrapper script that is launched via Task Scheduler.
-See the [wiki - How to Launch](https://github.com/phbits/WebsiteFailedLogins/wiki/How-to-Launch) for more information.
+More information is available on the [wiki: How to Launch](https://github.com/phbits/WebsiteFailedLogins/wiki/How-to-Launch).

 Consider using a shorter reoccurrence time then what is set for `StartTime` as this data overlap will provide better calculations.